 Consider the following:

-- Obsessive Compulsive Disorder (OCD) – OCD often leads to a strong psychological discomfort, where the person ends up feeling as though they are on edge and uncomfortable if they are in certain situations, such as seeing disorder, avoiding a compulsion, etc.
+- Obsessive Compulsive Disorder (OCD) OCD often leads to a strong psychological discomfort, where the person ends up feeling as though they are on edge and uncomfortable if they are in certain situations.

 Describing discomfort can be very difficult, and occurs differently for each person.
-For some, it is pain, where the pain is dull, sharp, or barely there but irritating.
-For others, it's a weird sensation – like feeling as though your leg needs to move or that your fingers are tingling.
-For others it's psychological, and the discomfort comes from feeling like something is wrong in any given situation.
+For some, it is pain, and the pain can be dull, sharp, or barely there but irritating.
+For others, it's a weird sensation - like feeling as though your leg needs to move or that your fingers are tingling.
+For others it's psychological, and the discomfort comes from the vague feeling like something is wrong.

 Recognizing Your Anxiety Discomforts and Addressing Them Directly